arnavb/test-codecov/README.md

 make coverage
 ```

-Running the code as it is above should result in complete coverage (60%).
+Running the code as it is above should result in a compilation freeze (The expected coverage is 60%).
 Now try the following changes:

 In `CMakeLists.txt`, change: